dasmiq/herodotus-historic-present/herodotus-historic-present.md

 This passage, aside from demonstrating a vivid use of the historic present, presents two paradoxes.
 Firstly, why is Darius' killing of the Magus in the inner room in the aorist, while all other killings or woundings are in the historic present?
 Secondly, why does Herodotus use the historic present when, after the action is over, the conspirators leave their wounded behind?
 If w a maintain that the historic present must highlight decisive events, we should ex/ ect a historic present (and not an aorist) in the first case and an aorist or imperíect (and not a historic present) in the second.

-Although some may argue that Herodotus employs the hi: toric present arbitrarily, and even unconsciously, that seems not to be the case.
-Fleischman

-(1990: 76), writing about oral narrative, observes that "a speaker's use of tenses will not be consistent across multiple retellings of the same story."
+Although some may argue that Herodotus employs the historic present arbitrarily, and even unconsciously, that seems not to be the case.
+Fleischman (1990: 76), writing about oral narrative, observes that "a speaker's use of tenses will not be consistent across multiple retellings of the same story."
 But Herodotus, where he does in fact present us with parallel stories seems to be consistent in his placement of the historic present.
 When Cambyses has a dream, which he believes to ne about Smerdis, he acts thus:

 TENTEL MonEdonea Es nepoas, os nv oi dvnp nepoEwv nototaros.